Seraaron/agora/srd/Peers.md

 - A Peer wants to change a core game rule or introduce a [[Houserules and Temporary Rulings|houserule]] that will alter the way the group plays for the rest of the campaign.
 - If a player wants to [[Character Assembly|make a new character midgame]] then everyone should be given the opportunity to review and approve that character before they can be played, so that they're not too deemed 'too imbalanced' or 'a poor fit' for the group.

-#important You may find other uses for conducting a peer vote through play too.
+❗ You may find other uses for conducting a peer vote through play too.

 How you conduct a peer vote — that is, whether a vote should be cast blind or openly, and how many votes are needed to pass a motion, and who acts as a tie breaker — is up to you and your group and the type of issue at stake, but some advice is offered for the specific case of [[Development Sessions#Changing Features|characting character features]].